12 Signs of a Bad Winter: Acorns, Onion Skins, and Weather Folklore

 No content available.

 Winter is coming!
 How do we know what the conditions will be?
-First of all, check out the new Almanac winter forecast which was just released around Labor Day.
+First of all, check out the new Almanac winter forecast, released each year around Labor Day.

-The squirrels offer up some impressive rodent wisdom as well.
+The squirrels offer up some impressive rodent wisdom.

 Squirrels gathering nuts in a flurry,